 Optimize: Energy efficiency is still the best option because it is the cheapest.
 Rapid market adoption of innovative technologies and practices, like LED lighting and regular, but still too-slow, turnover of outdated equipment, continue to improve efficiency.

 Electrify: Electrification is happening across transportation, buildings and even heavy industry.
-While not appropriate in all circumstances (a forthcoming WRI paper on “Low Carbon Electric Cities” will tackle this), electrification is assumed under scenarios for limiting climate change to 2 degrees.
+While not appropriate in all circumstances, electrification is assumed under scenarios for limiting climate change to 2 degrees.
 And it has a myriad of non-climate benefits, from reduced noise and air pollution to more reliable pricing and supply.
 As the cost curves drop for renewables and storage, electrification will further accelerate.

 Decarbonize: Recent breakthroughs in generation, storage, energy management and electric vehicles make a shift to clean electricity possible for nearly all uses.
 They also make it feasible for cities to optimize their energy loads by time-of-day, and by extension, for policy makers and utilities to shift demand for electricity to times when it’s cleanest – that is, when the wind blows and the sun shines.
 Incredible drops in the unit costs of batteries, wind turbines and solar cells make it impossible to ignore the cost savings and improved service that come from upgrading.